-I am a Senior Lecturer in Tel Aviv University's dynamic Department of Jewish History where I am also Head of TAU's Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism.
+I am a Senior Lecturer in Tel Aviv University's dynamic Department of Jewish History where I am also Director of TAU's Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism.

 Grounded at the intersection of social, political and cultural histories, my research explores various aspects of Jewish and east European societies and cultures in the nineteenth and twentieth centuries.
 I am particularly interested in questions that probe the very nature of urban society as well as those regarding the various connections between the process of urbanization, the construction of modern communities and the nature of inter-group conflict.

 After receiving my BA from the University of California at Berkeley in History, I undertook graduate studies at the Hebrew University of Jerusalem where I wrote my PhD dissertation under the joint supervision of Prof. Ezra Mendelsohn and Prof. Jonathan Frankel, of blessed memory.